Geochemical precipitates may fool fossil hunters

 Geochemists searching for evidence of ancient life often look to collections of round, twisted, and loopy mineral precipitates they find in soil or water samples as possible microbial fossils.

-A team led by Juan Manuel Garcia-Ruiz at the Spanish Higher Council of Scientific Research and University of Granada and Oliver Steinbock at Florida State University, however, have now made these types of inorganic structures without the help of biology (Sci.
+A team led by Juan Manuel García-Ruiz at the Spanish Higher Council of Scientific Research and the University of Granada and Oliver Steinbock at Florida State University, however, have now made these types of inorganic structures without the help of biology (Sci.
 Adv.
 2017, DOI: 10.1126/sciadv.1602285).

 The discovery, which blurs the line between processes that are purely biological and ones that are geological, may complicate efforts to study ancient terrestrial or extraterrestrial biofossils.